hkellaway/Gloss/GlossExample/Pods/Gloss/README.md

 We've created an extension on `Decoder` and written our own decode function, `decodeStringUppercase`.

 What's important to note is that the return type for `decodeStringUppercase` is a function that translates from `JSON` to the desired type -- in this case, `JSON -> String?`.
 The value you're working with will be accessible via `json[key]` and will need to be cast to the desired type using `as?`.
 Then, manipulation can be done - for example, uppercasing.
-The transformed value should be returned; in the case that the cast failed, `nil` can be returned.
+The transformed value should be returned; in the case that the cast failed, `nil` should be returned.

 Though depicted here as being in the same file, good practice would have the `Decoder` extension in a separate `Decoder.swift` file for organizational purposes.

-#### Custom Encoders
+#### To JSON

-You can also write your own encoders to enact custom transformations during JSON translation.
+You can also write your own functions to enact custom transformations during JSON translation.

 Let's imagine the `username` property on our `RepoOwner` model was to be a lowercase string.
 We would update as follows: